 How do you keep a charcoal fire going?

 To keep the charcoal fire going, you can keep adding the charcoal after every 30-40 minutes.
 Also, keep the briquettes as close as possible.

-You’ll know the charcoals on the grill are ready when you see the outer surface of some of the coals have turned white and the inside are showing red/orange color.
-And then you can proceed for cooking.
+You’ll know the charcoals on the grill are ready when you see the outer surface of some of the coals have turned white, and the inside is showing a red/orange color.
+And then you can proceed with cooking.

-Cooking food on a charcoal grill is an art and no art is easy if you want to reflect your perfection out of it.
-Knowing how to keep the charcoal grill hot is a major part of that art and without it, your food won’t taste the way you have imagined before and while cooking.
+Cooking food on a charcoal grill is an art, and no art is easy if you want to reflect your perfection it.
+Knowing how to keep the charcoal grill hot is a major part of that art, and without it, your food won’t taste the way you have imagined before and while cooking.

-Also, charcoals are really difficult to handle.
+Also, charcoal is really difficult to handle.
 That’s why don’t ever depend on only one technique to keep the grill hot.
 Try to master at least 4-5 techniques we have mentioned above according to your convenience so that you don’t lose the hot battle!